Fastly Next-Gen WAF (powered by Signal Sciences)

 Cloud WAF deployments use automated mitigation techniques to stop common network protocol-based floods including SYN floods and reflection attacks using UDP, DNS, NTP, and SSDP.
 This service requires no additional installation or maintenance.

-Feature availability depends on the platform you have purchased.
+Feature availability depends on the platform and, if applicable, any packaged offerings you have purchased.

 |Default attack signals||Included||Included||Included|